gaendrit/Dissertation-appendix--A-/README (1).md

 │       │  ...

 ```
+Image folder contains the Noisy Images

-Mask folder contains the segmentation mask image of each image.
+Mask folder contains the ground truths of the noisy images.
-If you want to apply this code to another dataset, make sure the loaded image has attached the ground truth segmentation as the last channel.
+If you want to apply this code to another dataset, make sure the loaded image has attached the ground truth as the last channel.

 ## Usage